-An SDR compensation plan fosters a proactive company culture and aligns both company and employee objectives.
-Given that the role of SDR tends to be entry-level, a concrete plan of action can help employees envision themselves in more senior positions such as AE, Sales Manager, or CRO.
-The level of transparency and objectivity conveyed through a plan can reassure SDR that achieving targets is both attainable and fair.
+But, fostering a proactive company culture and aligning both company and employee objectives are common denominators in the best commission plans.
+More importantly, the level of transparency and objectivity conveyed through a plan can reassure SDR that achieving targets is both attainable and fair.

 Before you can establish your performance variables, first you must define what SAL, SQL, and opportunity mean for your company.
 A clear understanding of these concepts will support SDRs (and indirectly your revenues) as they focus on nurturing relationships where fruitful opportunities can arise.